France, Japan reaffirm support for Renault-Nissan alliance

-PARIS (Reuters) - French economy minister Bruno Le Maire and his Japanese counterpart Hiroshige Seko reaffirmed on Thursday their support for the Renault-Nissan (RENA.PA) (7201.T) alliance after Carlos Ghosn was ousted as the Japanese company’s chairman
+PARIS, Nov 22 (Reuters) - French economy minister Bruno Le Maire and his Japanese counterpart Hiroshige Seko reaffirmed on Thursday their support for the Renault-Nissan alliance after Carlos Ghosn was ousted as the Japanese company’s chairman

 After meeting in Paris, a joint statement expressed “the strong support” and “their shared wish to maintain this winning cooperation”.